cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dumpall.md

 **`--quote-all-identifiers`**

 Force quoting of all identifiers.
-This option is recommended when dumping a database from a server whose Greenplum Database major version is different from `pg_dumpall`'s, or when the output is intended to be loaded into a server of a different major version.
 By default, `pg_dumpall` quotes only identifiers that are reserved words in its own major version.
 This sometimes results in compatibility issues when dealing with servers of other versions that may have slightly different sets of reserved words.
 Using `--quote-all-identifiers` prevents such issues, at the price of a harder-to-read dump script.

 **`--resource-queues`**